ufosc/swampymud/docs/world_spec.md

 While we avoid needlessly expensive features, our main goal is not to create a format that is novel and innovative, but rather, one that is straightforward and intuitive.
 Our project is, after all, a Python project.

-## Muddy World Files are based on YAML
+## Swampy World Files are based on YAML

 With our aims in mind, this format is based on [YAML](https://yaml.org/).
 YAML is a reasonable choice given Objective #1.